chroadhouse/checkerAI/README.md

 # checkerAIDiss
 This is the code for the MCTS learning agent written in python using Seoul AI gym

+You cann find a copy of the code at: https://github.com/chroadhouse/checkerAIDiss/edit/main/README.md

 To do this you must install the seoul ai gym libarary from github: